moodlehq/moodle-plugin-ci/docs/index.md

 Follow steps to get your Moodle plugin building in CI tool of your choice.

-### Travis CI

-#### Step 1

-Sign into [Travis CI](https://travis-ci.com) with your GitHub account.
-Once you’re signed in, and Travis CI will have synchronized your repositories from GitHub.
-Go to your [profile](https://travis-ci.com/profile) page and enable Travis CI for the plugin you want to build.
-Now whenever your plugin receives an update or gets a new pull request, Travis CI will run a build to make sure nothing broke.

-#### Step 2

-Copy the [.travis.dist.yml](https://github.com/moodlehq/moodle-plugin-ci/blob/master/.travis.dist.yml) file into the root of your plugin and rename it to `.travis.yml`.
-Now might be a good time to review the `.travis.yml` contents and remove anything that is not needed.
-See this [help document](TravisFileExplained.md) for an explanation about the contents of the this file.
-Once you have added the `.travis.yml` file, commit and push up to GitHub, to trigger a Travis CI build.
-Navigate back to [Travis CI](https://travis-ci.com) to see if your build passes or fails.

 ### GitHub Actions

 #### Step 1